rdelpoux/INSA_TP_CommandeTempsReel_MCC/README.md

 [MCLV V2 board setup with Simulink for DC motor][Hardware_setup]

-## Modelling and control loop degign of the DC motor
+## Modeling and control loop degign of the DC motor

 [Control Loop design][Control_Loop]